Briggskm9/Briggskm9.github.io/index.md

 [Predicting Individual Tax Returns](https://github.com/Briggskm9/Predicting-Tax-Returns) - Creation of a predictive analysis model, training, testing data from IRS dataset.
+Regression was used to predict the libability of taxes.

-**At a Glance:**
+- **At a Glance:**

  ![](/images/heatmap.png)

-  Regression was used to predict the libability of taxes.

 [Aurora Borealis Prediction](https://github.com/Briggskm9/DSC-680/tree/main/Project%201) - Predcitive analysis of nothern lights forecast and recommend when to travel to witness an event.